 China's first homegrown nuclear reactor begins loading fuel

-Hualong One development is being closely watched in the battle for the nation's next-generation nuclear power systems.
-Its success could mean a nuclear revival in China that would have little to do with western developers including Westinghouse Electric Co from the US and France's Electricite de France SA.
+Hualong One's development is being closely watched in the battle for the nation's next-generation nuclear power systems.
+Its success could mean a nuclear revival in China that would have little to do with Western developers including Westinghouse Electric Co from the United States and France's Electricite de France SA (EDF).

 Your feedback is important to us